SuJiaKuan/qa_eval/README.md

-# Question Answering Evaluation Tool
+# Question Answering Evaluation Tools

-本專案提供第二屆科技大擂台比賽，計算簡答題模型正確率、原因解析等工具。
+The project targets on question answering models for 2020 Formosa Grand Challenge.
+It provides tools for correctness evaluation, analytics and visualization.